Information About the OSPFv3 Authentication Trailer

 To perform non-IPsec cryptographic authentication, devices attach a special data block, that is, authentication trailer, to the end of the OSPFv3 packet.
 The length of the authentication trailer is not included in the length of the OSPFv3 packet but is included in the IPv6 payload length.
 The Link-Local Signaling (LLS) block is established by the L-bit setting in the OSPFv3 Options field in OSPFv3 hello packets and database description packets.
 If present, the LLS data block is included in the cryptographic authentication computation along with the OSPFv3 packet.

 A new authentication trailer bit is introduced into the OSPFv3 Options field.
-OSPFv3 devices must set the authentication trailer bit in OSPFv3 hello packets and database description packets to indicate that all the packets on this link will include an authentication trailer.
-For OSPFv3 hello packets and database description packets, the authentication trailer bit indicates the authentication trailer is present.
+OSPFv3 devices must set the authentication trailer bit in OSPFv3 hello packets and database description packets to indicate that all the packets on this link include an authentication trailer.
+For OSPFv3 hello packets and database description packets, the authentication trailer bit indicates that the authentication trailer is present.
 For other OSPFv3 packet types, the OSPFv3 authentication trailer bit setting from the OSPFv3 hello and database description setting is preserved in the OSPFv3 neighbor data structure.
-OSPFv3 packet types that do not include the OSPFv3 Options field uses the setting from the neighbor data structure to determine whether or not the authentication trailer is expected.
+OSPFv3 packet types that do not include the OSPFv3 Options field uses the setting from the neighbor data structure to determine whether the authentication trailer is expected.
 The authentication trailer bit must be set in all OSPFv3 hello packets and database description packets that contain an authentication trailer.

 To configure the authentication trailer, OSPFv3 utilizes the existing Cisco IOS key chain command.
 For outgoing OSPFv3 packets, the following rules are used to select the key from the key chain: